BioData-Club/BioData-Club.github.io/_posts/2017-03-24-EndofTermHH.md

 ---
-title: End of Term Hacky Hour!
+title: End of Term Hacky Hour
 text: Bring your project and celebrate the end of term with us!
 location: The Nesst
 link: https://github.com/BioData-Club/BioData-Club.github.io/issues/3